-c bevelopment a and Transportation
+Economic Development and Transportation

 List all department/corporation positions located outside Nunavut.
-Location Vacant or Filled (please specify Indeterminate, term, casual or by externa contract (non-public servant))?
+Location Vacant or Filled (please specify Indeterminate, term, casual or by external contract (non-public servant))?

-N/A public servantiji:
+N/A

 Page 3 of the September 30, 2022, TRPS report refers to the total filled positions across the GN.
 Using your department/corporation's current data, list all positions currently filled by an employee who has been working remotely outside of Nunavut for (30) or more consecutive days?